 West Nile Virus

-Human cases of the West Nile Virus continue to increase across Colorado.
+There are new cases of the West Nile virus in Colorado.